Wall engraving of a Philistine warrior, from Medinet Habu

 Michael, as portrayed in the movie ‘David & Bathsheba’

 But David had not gone away.
-He and his followers had grown in strength, so that David became a very real threat to Saul.
+He and his followers had grown in strength, and were now a very real threat to Saul.

 David gained the upper hand and Ishbaal made overtures of peace.
 David agreed, but on one condition.
 He wanted Michal to be handed back to him, since he argued that he had paid the original price of one hundred Philistine foreskins and therefore retained the right to her.
 Having the daughter of the former king in his harem would bolster his claim to the throne.